 Taking the time now to make sure travelers have current profiles will eliminate potential issues at the time of booking.
 Additionally, completed and current traveler profiles are essential to carrying out duty of care.

 Ultimately, a lot has changed since the pandemic began.
 Corporate travel managers face a new landscape with new challenges.

-Use this checklist and commit to the recommendations above.
+Use this checklist and commit to the recommended corporate travel best practices above.
 Doing so will help you and your travelers be prepared and successful for the next chapter of business travel recovery.